 But they do not run.
 So don’t run.
 Stand your ground and look for God.

-“Even youths grow tired and weary, and young men stumble and fall; but those who hope in the Lord will renew their strength.
-They will soar on wings like eagles; they will run and not grow weary, the will walk and not be faint.”
+“Even youths grow tired and weary, and young men stumble and fall, but those who hope in the Lord will renew their strength.
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.”
 (Isaiah 40:30-31)

 “I lift up my eyes to the mountains.
 Where does my help come from?
 My help comes from the Lord, the Maker of heaven and earth.”
 (Psalm 121: 1-2)